Warnborough College: 1973–1996: Oxford

+By the following year, Warnborough College Oxford had closed and liquidated.
+Hertford College was reported to be pursuing legal action against Warnborough College to recover a property rental debt of 6,000 pounds.
+Other creditors hired a private detective to track down the principals after they returned to Australia.
+The Boars Hill properties were repossessed by creditors and its corporate owner was wound up in a petition by the Inland Revenue.
+In 1996, Warnborough relocated temporarily to offices rented from the New Road Baptist Church in central Oxford.
+The Tempest-Moggs returned to Australia in July 1996 and the New Road office closed in August 1996.
+In October 1996, Warnborough went into liquidation.

 1997–2005: London and Canterbury

 In 1997 Warnborough University was registered as a limited company in Ireland, directed by Brenden Tempest-Mogg and Kee Guan Ng, a Malaysian national with a registered branch office in the United Kingdom.
 It initially operated an office in London and later moved to Canterbury in 2001.
 It offered graduate and undergraduate residential and non-residential degrees in liberal arts, scientific and professional studies.

 In November 2005 Ireland's Department of Education and Science said that Warnborough University in Ireland was in breach of the Universities Act 1997 by calling itself a university and requested that they not use the word "university".
 Earlier in 2005, the inclusion of Warnborough and other unauthorized degree providers on a UK Department for Education and Skills (DFES) list of "genuine" education providers was described as an "embarrassment" to DFES.